rcmx/ansible_local/roles/dev/README.md

 ## Dependencies

-- **Requires:** `basic` role (automatically included as a dependency)
-- `setup/bootstrap.yml` is automatically imported by `basic.yml` to create the `ansible` system user
+- Run after the `ansible` and `velez` roles in the same play to ensure base system setup and primary user configuration are in place.
-- Requires sudo/root access for package installation and service management
+- Requires sudo/root access for package installation and service management.

 ## Role Variables